-Our Call for Speakers for 2023 is now closed, this page remains for reference only.
+Our UX Scotland Call for Speakers is now closed for 2024.

 What we're looking for

-We want to attract the very best speakers and practitioners working in any area of user-centred design.
+We want to attract speakers and practitioners working in any area of user-centred design.

 Our participants love takeaways that can be applied to their own work.
 This can be by participating in workshops to learn new techniques or case studies of projects demonstrating how you approached a problem.